 Large trucks deliver most of the goods we consume and use in our daily lives: the food we eat, the clothes we wear, our mail order deliveries, the materials to build and renovate our homes, and even the vehicles we drive.
 It all comes by truck.
 The number of licensed heavy trucks on US roads has steadily increased and so has the number of big truck accidents.

-Federal Department of Transportation records show the number of reported accidents involving heavy trucks increased nationally by 40 percent between 2009 and 2017.
+Federal Department of Transportation records shows the number of reported accidents involving heavy trucks increased nationally by 40 percent between 2009 and 2017.
 More telling, the number of injury accidents swelled nationally from 60,000 in 2009 to 116,000 in 2017, according to the DOT.

 The Number of Big Truck Crashes and Fatalities is Steadily Rising